 While packing for “Everest Base Camp Trekking,” warm clothing is important to ensure comfort and safety, while non-essential gear such as a knife may simply come in handy.
 Here we have a suggested packing list to guide you in preparation:

-(Note: This is just a guideline to help on your preparation.)
+(Note: This is just a guideline to help you on your preparation.)

 ACCLIMATIZATION:

 Keep in mind that you will be reaching above 5000m during the journey to Kalapather.
 Walking fast at such elevation could lead to medical complications (Acute Mountain Sickness) which could be serious.
 There is less oxygen compared to sea level in high-altitudes places.
 The higher, altitude will be the less oxygen in air.
-Your body needs a days to acclimatize to this environment, which is why we will stop one day rest at Namche.
+Your body needs a days to acclimatize to this environment, which is why we will take two days rest during the trip, a day at Namche Bazzar & a day at Dingboche.
 Although we provide information regarding AMS insurance, the only option for treatment is descending (evacuation).
 We advise that clients with known heart, lung or blood diseases, or clients over the age of 60 to discuss with their doctor before traveling with us.

 HEALTH & EXPERIENCE REQUIRED: